-We reviewed relevant documents; the EHRs of 30 randomly selected patients who exhibited disruptive or violent behavior; 2 Reports of Contact from violent/disruptive patient/employee/other (visitor) incidents that occurred during the 12-month period July 1, 2015 through June 30, 2016; and the training records of 30 recently hired employees who worked in areas at low, moderate, or high risk for violence.
+We reviewed relevant documents, the EHRs of 47 randomly selected patients who exhibited disruptive or violent behavior and the training records of 30 recently hired employees who worked in areas at low, moderate, or high risk for violence.
 Additionally, we interviewed key employees.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.